top of page

 Defining Medicaid and CHIP

 Medicaid is a public health insurance program that provides health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities.
-Medicaid is jointly funded by the state and federal governments and is managed by the states according to federal requirements.
+The program is jointly funded by the state and federal governments and managed by the states according to federal requirements.

 CHIP, on the other hand, is designed to cover uninsured children in families with incomes that are too high to qualify for Medicaid but too low to afford private coverage.
 Like Medicaid, CHIP is funded jointly by the state and federal government but often provides a broader range of benefits to children.